Updated as of December 1, 2020

 Chapter Support & Operations

 Chapter Relationship Managers (CRMs) hold monthly video calls with Archons in addition to other support as needed.
-Leadership Consultants (LCs) will support chapters in key operational areas, in addition to starting virtual visits with select chapters in September.
+Leadership Consultants (LCs) will support chapters in key operational areas, in addition to hosting virtual visits with select chapters in the spring term.

-Please communicate all updates to your CRM regarding university meeting practices, updated and adjusted timelines for the fall term, and impacts to any chapter operations and recruitment.
+Please communicate all updates to your CRM regarding university meeting practices, updated and adjusted timelines for the spring (and winter) term(s), and impacts to any chapter operations and recruitment.

 We recommend you always stay up to date on current university recommendations and follow their direction.
 These guidelines should be followed for any chapter gatherings, including recruitment events, philanthropy events, chapter meetings, and associate member education.

 Chapters should plan to provide a chapter and brotherhood experience virtually and/or socially distant for their members this year.
 A university that is conducting classroom instruction online should not impede the chapter’s ability to operate; rather, it allows an opportunity to rethink how to function as a chapter in a new way.
-Staff are available to coach and consult chapters to thrive in this new environment.Complete information on Chapter Operations
+Staff are available to coach and consult chapters to thrive in this new environment.Virtual & Hybrid Brotherhood Engagement Ideas

 Chapter Billing, Dues & Fees

 Please refer to the FAQ for updated and detailed information on chapter billing, dues and fees.

 Chapters should plan to cover all national dues and fees, insurance, and other vendor contracts for the academic year.
 Chapters are responsible for budgeting accordingly, continuing to collect dues, and making decisions in the best interest of the chapter.